This blog will focus on statistical programming in the Clojure language using Incanter.

 Motivation for a Lisp-based R-like statistical environment can be found in the paper Back to the Future: Lisp as a Base for a Statistical Computing System by Ihaka and Lang (2008).
 Incanter is also inspired by the now dormant Lisp-Stat (see the special volume in the Journal of Statistical Software on Lisp-Stat: Past, Present, and Future from 2005).

-Motivation for a JVM-based Lisp can be found at the Clojure website, and screencasts of several excellent Clojure talks by the language’s creator, Rich Hickey, can be found at clojure.blip.tv.
+Motivation for a JVM-based Lisp can be found at the Clojure website, and screencasts of several excellent Clojure talks by the language’s creator, Rich Hickey, can be found at https://www.youtube.com/user/ClojureTV.

 David Edgar Liebke (liebke@incanter.org) is the author of Incanter.
-He is a developer and statistician at the Institute for Genome Sciences at the University of Maryland.
-He has a B.S. in cognitive science (UC San Diego), M.S. in applied mathematics and statistics (Georgetown), an M.B.A.
-(UC Irvine), and has returned, yet again, to school in order to pursue a Ph.D. in measurement and statistics at the University of Maryland.
+He is a developer and statistician working for Clojure/core at Relevance Inc. He has a B.S. in cognitive science (UC San Diego), M.S. in applied mathematics and statistics (Georgetown), an M.B.A.
+(UC Irvine).

 Wonderful!
 Thanks for developing this!
 It works seamlessly…